The triangulation complexity of fibred 3-manifolds: Interpolating spines

 \emph{Case 2A.} Every normal fibre is normally cylindrical on the $S \times \{ 0 \}$ side also, other than those that are boundary parallel, or there are no normal fibres that are not boundary parallel.
 This case is illustrated schematically in \reffig{ProductsNoNormalFibreCase12A}, right.

 Pick a normal fibre $S$ with least weight that is not boundary parallel, or if there is no normal fibre that is not boundary parallel, then pick an almost normal fibre with least weight, which exists by \refthm{AlmostNormalExists}.
 Again $M\cut S$ has components $M_+$ and $M_-$, with $M_+$ containing $S\times\{1\}$.
 Let $\calB_\pm$ be a maximal generalised parallelity bundle for $M_\pm$.
-By Proposition \ref{Prop:IsotopeFromLeastWeight}, we can interpolate from $S$ to $S \times \{ 0 \}$ and $S \times \{ 1 \}$ using generalised isotopy moves satisfying the conclusions of Lemma \ref{Lem:AlmostNormGenIsotopyDisjointB} and \ref{Lem:GeneralisedIsotopyExtraProperties} (in the case where $S$ is almost normal) or \ref{Lem:NormGenIsotopyDisjointB} (in the case where $S$ is normal).
-By \reflem{WidthOneSurface}, the total width of the incoherent essential annular components of $\calB_+$ is at most $7640\, \Delta(\mathcal{H})$.
+By Proposition \ref{Prop:IsotopeFromLeastWeight}, we can interpolate from $S$ to $S \times \{ 0 \}$ using generalised isotopy moves satisfying the conclusions of Lemma~\ref{Lem:AlmostNormGenIsotopyDisjointB} and~\ref{Lem:GeneralisedIsotopyExtraProperties} (in the case where $S$ is almost normal) or~\ref{Lem:NormGenIsotopyDisjointB} (in the case where $S$ is normal).
+We view this sequence of moves as a sequence as in Lemma~\ref{Lem:IterationGenIsotopy} (with $n=1$ there).
+Similarly, we can interpolate from $S$ to $S \times \{ 1 \}$ using generalised isotopy moves satisfying the conclusions of Lemma~\ref{Lem:AlmostNormGenIsotopyDisjointB} and~\ref{Lem:GeneralisedIsotopyExtraProperties} (in the case where $S$ is almost normal) or~\ref{Lem:NormGenIsotopyDisjointB} (in the case where $S$ is normal).
+By \reflem{WidthOneSurface}, which applies because $\calH$ is coherently bundled, the total width of the incoherent essential annular components of $\calB_+$ is at most $7640\, \Delta(\mathcal{H})$.
 Hence, by \refprop{SpinesAcrossAProduct} parts~(1) and~(2), there is a sequence of at most

 edge swaps taking $\Gamma$ to a cellular spine in $S \times \{ 1 \}$.
 We are using here the fact that $8 \times 7640 < 7k$.

 \emph{Case 2B.} There is some normal fibre that is normally cylindrical on the $S \times \{ 1 \}$ side only.
 This case is illustrated in \reffig{ProductsNoNormalFibreCase2B}.